Whichever of the three brands you visit, you will find a website in German.

 NetBeat offers some of the least expensive VAT-inclusive hosting plans you will find.
 But this doesn’t necessarily mean they will provide you with good value, due mainly to the limited disk space.
 It is also important to note that there is no support for multiple domains, and on all but the highest plan you have to pay extra for an SSL certificate.

-You can pay for plans on yearly billing cycles by bank transfer or direct debit, but there is no money-back guarantee and no free trial as far as I can see.
+You can choose to pay for plans on yearly billing cycles through bank transfer or direct debit, but I couldn’t find any information about a money-back guarantee or free trial.

 You can summon 24/7 support from NetBeat via telephone (at standard German calling rates) or email (the provider’s preferred channel).
 The Antagus sister site also allows you to obtain domain or server support via an online ticket system.
 Unfortunately, I received no response when I tested the Antagus ticket support.